reflexer-labs/geb.js/packages/geb/README.md

 // Create the main GEB object
 const geb = new Geb('kovan', provider)

-// Get a safe
+// Get a SAFE
 const safe = await geb.getSafe(4)
 console.log(`Safe id 4 has: ${utils.wadToFixed(safe.debt).toString()} RAI of debt.`)
 console.log(`It will get liquidated if ETH price falls below ${(await safe.liquidationPrice())?.toString()} USD.`)

-// Open a new safe, lock ETH and draw RAI in a single transaction with a proxy
+// Open a new SAFE, lock ETH and draw RAI in a single transaction using a proxy
-// Note: Before doing this you need a proxy const proxy = await geb.getProxyAction(wallet.address) const tx = await proxy.openLockETHAndGenerateDebt(
+// Note: Before doing this you need to create your own proxy const proxy = await geb.getProxyAction(wallet.address) const tx = await proxy.openLockETHAndGenerateDebt(
     ethersUtils.parseEther('1'), // Lock 1 Ether
     utils.ETH_A,                 // Of collateral ETH
-    ethersUtils.parseEther('15') // Draw 15 RAI
+    ethersUtils.parseEther('15') // And draw 15 RAI
 )

 tx.gasPrice = ethers.BigNumber.from('80').mul('1000000000') // Set the gas price to 80 Gwei